 Battery: Up to 10 hours

 We'd already tested the iPad Pro 12.9-inch (see our iPad Pro M1 12.9-inch review), but we wanted to see how all this power translates to the slightly smaller 11-inch version, which lacks the super-specced up display of its bigger sibling.
 To find out, we tried the 1TB version with 16GB RAM, along with the Apple Pencil 2 and Magic Keyboard.
-For more Apple goodness, see our best iPad deal or best Apple Pencil deals.
-To compare this iPad to its predecessors, see our iPad model list.
+For more Apple goodness, see our best iPad Pro deals, and the best iPad mini prices pages, or go over to the best Apple Pencil deals and to compare this iPad to its predecessors, see our iPad generations list.

 iPad Pro 11-inch (M1, 2021) review: Display, design and build